AsmithaPari-23/collaborative-code-editor/README.md

 ## 📖 How It Works

-1. Create or join a collaboration room.
+1. Create a new coding room or join an existing one using a Room ID.
-2. Share the room ID with others.
+2. Share the Room ID with collaborators.
-3. Multiple users can edit code simultaneously.
+3. Multiple users can edit the same code simultaneously.
-4. All changes are synchronized instantly across connected users.
+4. Socket.IO synchronizes every change in real time across all connected users.
+5. Collaborators experience a smooth, VS Code-like coding environment powered by Monaco Editor.

 ## 🎯 Project Highlights

-- Built a scalable real-time collaborative coding platform.
+- Developed a real-time collaborative coding platform using React.js, Node.js, Express.js, and Socket.IO.
+- Integrated Monaco Editor to provide syntax highlighting, intelligent code editing, and support for multiple programming languages.
-- Implemented low-latency communication using Socket.IO.
-- Enabled seamless multi-user code synchronization.
+- Implemented room-based collaboration with low-latency WebSocket communication for seamless multi-user synchronization.
-- Designed a clean and responsive user interface.
+- Designed a responsive and intuitive user interface for collaborative programming, coding interviews, and learning sessions.
+- Deployed the application for reliable online access and real-time collaboration.

 ## 👩‍💻 Author